Using Property as Collateral

 We are retired and own our home outright.
 Our son wants to buy his first house but the mortgage lender wants us to put up our house as security.
 Our son says that would only be for only five years when the value of his house would exceed the mortgage debt.
 Should we do it?

-There are a few lenders now who are prepared to lend up to 100% of the purchase price if the applicant can afford the mortgage and their parents allow a charge to be registered on their own property as additional security for the loan.
+There are a few lenders now who are prepared to lend up to 100% of the purchase price if the applicant can afford the mortgage and their parents allow a charge to be registered on their own property as additional security for the loan, these are known as family assist mortgages.
 The terms of the guarantee differ slightly with each lender but what they all amount to is your home could be at risk if your son does not keep up the mortgage payments.

 The guarantee will be called upon if your son defaults on his mortgage payment and so you need to be sure that he is not borrowing above his means and that you are able to step in and make payments for him if he finds himself in a position where he can no longer afford to.
 You also need to be aware that there is no guarantee that house prices are going to rise and if and when he comes to sell there may be a shortfall on the mortgage which you may become liable for.